5 reasons why you can’t focus at work (and what to do about it)

 Georgina Guthrie

-Reason 1: You’re stuck in a cycle of procrastination
+1. You’re stuck in a procrastination loop

 There will always be parts of your job you don’t enjoy.
 For some people, it’s mundane admin tasks like filling out timesheets.
 For others, it’s the prospect of something daunting, like preparing a big report or presentation.